 A comprehensive program for the management of stress testing within BAWAG Group has been defined as an integral part of the stress test framework.
 The program includes several stress test exercises applying a series of techniques that are performed on a regular basis as well as on demand.
 Regular stress tests exercises include the following:

-- ICAAP scenario stress test (macroeconomic scenarios), performed on a quarterly basis - reverse stress testing, performed once a year - sensitivity analyses, performed on demand or at least once a year - ad hoc analyses, performed on demand (e.g. specific COVID-19 scenario impacts).
+- ICAAP stress test (macroeconomic scenarios), performed on a guarterly basis - reverse stress testing, performed once a year - sensitivity analyses, performed on demand or at least once a year - ad hoc analyses, performed on demand

 ICAAP stress test